GobySoft/dccl/src/doc/markdown/page01_main.md

 DCCL grew out of the Goby project ([https://goby.software](https://goby.software)), where versions 1.0 and 2.0 still reside (in the equivalent Goby version).
 Goby 2.1 is the first version of that project to use the standalone DCCL version 3.
 DCCL v3 messages are compatible with Goby/DCCL v2 when messages are defined with `codec_version = 2` (the default).
 Goby/DCCL v1 uses XML for the IDL definition language, which can be converted to DCCL v2 messages using the `dccl_xml_to_dccl_proto` tool included in Goby.
 DCCL 4 changes the wire protocol slightly to fix usability bugs in the string and bytes fields.

 ## Authors
-DCCL is a collaboration of those in the DCCL Developers group ([https://github.com/orgs/GobySoft/teams/dccl-dev](https://github.com/orgs/GobySoft/teams/dccl-dev)).
-The original author and lead developer is Toby Schneider (GobySoft, LLC [https://gobysoft.org](https://gobysoft.org)).
+DCCL is a collaboration of those in the [DCCL Developers group](https://github.com/orgs/GobySoft/teams/dccl-dev) and [other members of the open source community](https://github.com/GobySoft/dccl/graphs/contributors).
+The original author and lead developer is [Toby Schneider](https://github.com/tsaubergine) (GobySoft, LLC: [https://gobysoft.org](https://gobysoft.org)).